 On Saturdays, departure from Manchester is at 2.50pm and arrival in Paris is at 6.25am.

-The buses will pick up passengers in Birmingham, Cambridge and London en route and will cross the Channel on a Dover to Calais ferry, with passengers being able to stretch their legs on the boat and enjoy a complimentary meal during the crossing.
+The buses pick up passengers in Birmingham, Cambridge and London en route and cross the Channel on a Dover to Calais ferry, with passengers being able to stretch their legs on the boat and enjoy a complimentary meal during the crossing.

 FlixBus says ticket prices will start at £39.99 from Manchester.
 Tickets can be purchased via FlixBus’ website here or on the FlixBus app.

 The company also reminded would-be passengers that international travel requires a passport and that currently the UK Government guidelines show that visitors to France need a vaccine passport or a negative Covid-19 test to enter the country.

 What has FlixBus said about launching its new service?

 FlixBus says it is making its move into offering international travel from Manchester as airports across the country have been struggling with massive staff shortages, leading to chaotic scenes, long queues and flights being delayed and cancelled.

 It is also talking up the affordability of its coach journeys at a time when the average cost of filling up a family car is around the £100 mark and the possibility of reducing travellers’ carbon footprints by avoiding flying.

 Our World In Data found in October 2020 that the UK government’s methodology for greenhouse gas reporting indicated that taking the bus generates around 105g of carbon dioxide equivalent per kilometre compared to 156g per kilometre on a short-haul economy flight.

 Andreas Schorling, FlixBus UK managing director, said: “Holidays should be about exploring new places, taking a break from the norm, and above all, having fun.
 With rail, petrol prices and airports in chaos, going by coach is the obvious choice for reliable, enjoyable journeys this summer.